- About Us

 Energy Conservation and renewable energy

 Energy Conservation: HBS has completed more than 200 energy ECMs aimed at offsetting greenhouse gas emissions and reducing annual operating costs.
 Projects include a 75 kW cogen unit in the basement of Shad, a state of the art irrigation system, energy efficient lighting upgrades, occupancy sensors that control temperature settings in Hamilton Hall bedrooms, daylight sensing, steam trap replacements, kitchen exhaust hood controls, and high-efficiency chillers.

 Renewable Energy: HBS has installed solar photovoltaic panels on the roofs of Shad Hall, Morgan Hall, Batten Hall, Tata Hall, Travis Hall, and Chao Center totaling over 360 kW of on-campus installed solar.

 High-Performance Operations: Additional high-performance standards at HBS include the use of Green Cleaning products, a campus wide irrigation audit to reduce water use by at least 15%, offering preferred parking for low emitting vehicles, conducting energy audits and water conservation efforts (low flow shower heads, dual-flush toilets, ultra-low flow urinals, low flow faucets).

-Green Roofs: Green roofs at HBS are thriving on Batten Hall, the Class of 1959 Memorial Chapel, Shad Hall, Tata Hall, and McArthur Hall.
+Green Roofs: Green roofs at HBS are thriving on Batten Hall, Chao Hall, the Class of 1959 Memorial Chapel, Shad Hall, Tata Hall, McArthur Hall, and McCollum Hall.
 Not only are green roofs excellent for storm water management (absorbing up to 70% of rainfall and preventing runoff into the Charles River and sewer systems, thereby reducing concentrations of phosphorous and nitrogen from entering the water ways), but green roofs can also reduce Heat Island Effect and building energy consumption, by serving as an effective roof insulator.